 Use the right amount of detergent when doing laundry.
 Using too much detergent may waste energy.

 Wash only full loads of clothing, but don’t overload the machine.

 Front-loading washing machines are much more efficient than traditional models.

 Make sure your clothes dryer’s venting system is working properly.

 Install a water-efficient showerhead.
 It will save water and also save the energy needed to heat the water.

-Some utilities offer free home energy analyses and energy efficiency kits that can help consumers reduce bills even more.
+Most Indiana electric utilities offer free home energy analyses and energy efficiency kits that can help consumers reduce bills even more.
 In addition, some utilities offer financial assistance for low-income consumers.
 To learn more, contact your utility.

 Income-eligible consumers can also receive winter heating and limited summer cooling assistance from the state’s Energy Assistance Program.
 For more information, call 1-800-382-9895.